bulhakovolexii/four-card-feature-section/README.md

 For this project, I decided to challenge myself further by working without a Figma layout.
 Despite that, I managed to match the design and extract variables into a separate SCSS file, relying on experience from previous projects.
 Using a preprocessor was also recommended, though this wasn’t my first time applying one.

-I underestimated how difficult it is to maintain pixel-perfect design alignment without a Figma mockup — by the end, I honestly felt a bit burnt out, and it’s clear that fatigue affected my code quality.
-I’ll definitely need to revisit and refactor this project later

 What tools do you use to make life easier when a Figma layout isn’t available, or when it lacks a consistent design system?

 ### Continued development